SiliconLion/kfg-client/devnotes.md

 TODO: make it so CMake always checks for changes in the assets folder

 12/28/24 - David S- working on getting this to build on windows.
 ASSIMP has an error when building with mingw.
 The suggested fix was to add a line `set(ASSIMP_WARNINGS_AS_ERRORS OFF CACHE BOOL "[Assimp] Treat all warnings as errors.")` in the assimp cmake file.
 I added it to line 43.
 Hasnt done the trick yet but leaving it for the moment cuz I gotta go home.

+2/24/25 - David S- On a new windows laptop.
+Built with CLion which bundles mingw.
+We are now building glfw from source but thats for the best honestly.